 Windows allow sunlight into your home, beautify your home and provide you with the ability to enjoy your surroundings.

-Our range allows us to offer windows and doors in various shapes, colours and designs to meet your exact requirements.
+Emerald Windows Ltd offers a range of windows and doors in various shapes, colours and designs to meet your exact requirements.
 We can create truly bespoke window designs using high-quality materials, ensuring your new windows are to your specifications and are built to last.
-To discuss designing and installing your new windows, contact us on:
+To discuss designing and installing your new windows, simply get in touch.

-• Secondly the distance of air / argon gas filled gap between them
+• The distance of air / argon gas filled gap between them

-• And lastly the number and type of low E coatings on this glass
+• The number and type of low E coatings on this glass

 A low E coating means 'low emissivity' which is basically a coating applied to the glass that reflects radiant heat back into the room.
 There are different types and manufactures but we shall refer to it as soft coat from here.